Etal Castle: 17th–21st centuries

 In 1603 James VI of Scotland inherited the kingdom of England, uniting the two thrones, and Etal Castle lost its military value and soon passed into private ownership.
+In 1636, the Earl of Suffolk sold it to a Scottish officer Sir Robert Carr, supposedly descended from Kerr of Greenhead, Roxburgh.
+It remained in the hands of the Carr family until the 19th century, by which time the castle had deteriorated.
+In the 18th century it ceased to be used as a residence, as the Carrs built a new manor house in the village in 1748.
+It remained in the hands of the Carrs until the 19th century.

-In the 18th century it ceased to be used as a residence, and the ruins were painted in watercolour by Thomas Girtin in 1797, based upon his visit to the castle in the autumn of 1796.
+The ruins were painted in watercolour by Thomas Girtin in 1797, based upon his visit to the castle in the autumn of 1796.

 Lord Joicey bought the castle in 1908, and by 1922 the ruins had been cleaned of ivy and repointed.
 The castle was placed into the guardianship of the state in 1975, and archaeological excavations and surveys were carried out on the site in 1978, 1983, 1994 and 1998.
 In the 21st century it is managed by English Heritage, and protected under UK law as a Grade I listed building and as an ancient monument.